re5et/jsxon/README.md

 # All keys are passed on to react except the following special keys:

-* type: the element type to use (div / ul / li / etc)
+* el: the element type to use (div / ul / li / etc)
 * text: key to specify text for element (instead of children)
 * children: key to specify the child nodes of an element
 * defaultType: set the default type of element to use for type